SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.10.1

 #### General
- - Updated the mod for AOT
+ - Updated the mod for TOA
  - Made it free to set the mio for equipment

 ### 3.9.0